 Yet, people are still expecting them.
+They were lulled in by the siren song of ‘FREE’.
 You can’t blame them, when things that were once paid for, are now being given away for FREE, how can you ignore it.

-One of our placement friends who raises capital for large funds told me of an interesting true story.
+One of our placement friends who raises capital for large funds narrated an interesting true story.
 He was introduced to a fund manager who was trying to raise $100 million.
 When he proposed his retainer and success fee for helping them, they retorted back – “we don’t pay retainers!”

 So our friend asked them what this was for, and the manager went on a tirade of all the things they had to do with the fees, as he tried to justify that 2%.

-“So, it’s okay for you to charge a fee for your services, but not okay to pay me one?” my friend asked.
+“So, it’s okay for you to charge a fee for your services, but not okay to pay me one?” our friend asked.

 Some times and I believe this is a regional thing – from what I understand, India and the Middle East are averse to paying any retainers.
 There are a couple of reasons for this, ranging from – we just don’t pay, we’ve paid before and found little results, we can’t afford to pay our board won’t allow, why should we pay you, when the big four are not even charging us, to… there are many investment bankers out there willing to work on success fee basis only.